5 Sources

 4

 .
-University of Washington researcher Yael Eiger highlighted the shift in accessibility: while her information technically existed online before, it was buried deep enough that almost nobody would find it.
-"Having your information be accessible to one audience, and then Gemini making it accessible to anyone" creates an entirely different privacy landscape4
+University of Washington researcher Yael Eiger captured the shift in data privacy expectations, noting that while her information technically existed online before, it was buried deep enough that almost nobody would find it—"having your information be accessible to one audience, and then Gemini making it accessible to anyone" feels completely different5

 Navi